mmdrez4/ML_breast_cancer_survival/README.md

 ## How to Run the Notebook
 To interact with this project:
 1. Clone the repository containing this Jupyter Notebook.
-2. Ensure you have Python installed along with the necessary libraries (listed in a `requirements.txt` file).
+2. Ensure you have Python installed along with the necessary libraries.
 3. Run the notebook in a Jupyter environment, executing cells sequentially to see the workflow and results.

 ## Contributions